vishakha-ramani/inferno-autoscaler/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-The Workload-Variant-Autoscaler (WVA) is a Kubernetes controller that performs intelligent autoscaling for inference model servers based on [saturation](https://docs.google.com/document/d/1iGHqdxRUDpiKwtJFr5tMCKM7RF6fbTfZBL7BTn6UkwA/edit?tab=t.0#heading=h.mdte0lq44ul4).
-High-level details of the [algorthim](https://github.com/llm-d-incubation/workload-variant-autoscaler/issues/269) where we explore only capacity.
+The Workload-Variant-Autoscaler (WVA) is a Kubernetes controller that performs intelligent autoscaling for inference model servers based on saturation.
+The high-level details of the algorithm where we explore only capacity are [here](https://github.com/llm-d-incubation/workload-variant-autoscaler/issues/269).
 It determines optimal replica counts for given request traffic loads for inference servers.
 <!--
 <![Architecture](docs/design/diagrams/inferno-WVA-design.png)>
 -->